Senior Lecturer in International Business

 Senior Lecturer, Primary Religious Education

-Sarah has a wide range of experience teaching in schools and online from nursery to teaching KS2.
+She is Senior Lecturer in Primary Religious education and has a wide range of experience teaching in schools and online from nursery to teaching KS2.
 She has worked as a Primary School teacher for twenty-four years in both Catholic and Community Schools.
 She co-ordinated RE, Maths, Physical Education and all key stages.
 Sarah was a Deputy Head Teacher for eight years during which time she mentored NQTS and managed professional development of both teachers and teaching assistants.

 Sarah has a particular interest in educating children (and parents) about each other’s faiths and worldviews breaking down stereotypes and building up community cohesion.
 She is passionate about raising the profile of Religious Education in Primary schools.